timlichtenberg/2stage_scripts_data/README.md

     ├── fig_11.py
     ├── fig_12.py

-All scripts apart from **fig_2.py** and **fig_s11.py** should be directly executable using Python.
+All scripts apart from *fig_2.py* and *fig_s11.py* should be directly executable using Python.
 These two files rely on an external package.
 To execute them, do the following:

 - Download *epsilon.tar.gz* from Dr. Chris Ormel's website at: https://staff.fnwi.uva.nl/c.w.ormel/software.html
 - Unzip into the top-level repository folder (*OL18.py* is the required python package file).
 - Then execute the two scripts.
 - Please contact us if *epsilon.tar.gz* should not be available online anymore.

-# Instructions for specific parts of the simulations
+# Simulation code & data

-## Disk evolution & dust coagulation
+## Disk evolution & dust coagulation: data

 If you make use of any of this data please acknowledge: